Pathology

 Examination of the medicolegal framework investigating the nature and circumstance of certain deaths.
 These forensic investigations involve experts in different disciplines assisting the coroner and police in resolving cases.
 Forensic pathology examines the effects of disease, particularly in sudden death, and effects of various external agents on the human body.

-Prerequisite(s): Pathology 3500 with a mark of at least 70% or the former Pathology 3240A and Pathology 3245B with a minimum mark of 70% in each.
-Restricted to Year 4 Honors Specialization in Pathology.
+Prerequisite(s): Pathology 3500 with a mark of at least 70% and registration in the Honours Specialization in Pathology.

 Pathology 4600B – Genetic and Epigenetic Basis of Human Disease